openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   String indicating what kind of enrollment this is: audit, honor, professional, verified, or blank.

   **History**: All enrollments prior to 20 Aug 2013 are "honor".
-The "professional" value was added for courses on edx.org on %% 2014.
+The "professional" value was added for courses on edx.org on 29 September 2014.

   .. _user_api_usercoursetag: